projectara/greybus-spec/source/special.rst

     This Operation is used by the AP to direct the SVC to perform a
     |unipro| DME peer set on its behalf.

+.. c:function:: int route_create(u8 intf1_id, u8 intf2_id);

+    This Operation is used by the AP to direct the SVC to create a route for |unipro| traffic between two interfaces.

 .. c:function:: int intf_device_id(u8 intf_id, u8 device_id);

     This operation is used by the AP Module to request that the SVC